tnbsuntae/tnbsuntae/README.md

 ###

-<p align="left">I am passionate about pursuing a career as a Data Scientist and Data Analyst.</p>
+<p align="left">I am passionate about pursuing a career as a Data Analyst, Data Scientist, and Machine Learning Engineer.</p>

 ###